How to get admission into an MBA school

 Considering going to graduate school to earn a Master in Business Administration (MBA)?
 If so, the MBA application and admissions process can be challenging to navigate.
 There are many factors that contribute to schools admissions decisions.
 It is up to you as the MBA candidate to ensure your application distinguishes you from the sea of applicants.
 Below are recommendations on how to best handle the admissions process to increase your chances of being accepted into your target school.

 As a prospective student, you should do your research, so you know what MBA programs you are interested in attending.
 Don't rely solely on research done by others about MBA programs and rankings.
 Getting an MBA is a significant investment of your time and money to spend time upfront researching before diving into applications.
 For first-hand information, visit the campus and connect with current students and alumni.
+Networking can not only help you while you're in college, it can also help you in your future.
+If you're lucky, you might end up getting a waiver on application fee if you have their reference.
 Also, keep in mind that just because a school is well known for an area does not mean thatâ€™s all that they do well.
 Any of the top business schools will prepare you for whatever you want to do post-MBA.

 2. Apply to multiple schools